How to Build a DIY Firepit for Your Backyard

 Glue the Blocks

 Lay a bead of landscape adhesive on the second tier.
-Lay the third and final tier of blocks on top in a similar staggered fashion.
-Do not add adhesive to the top of the third tier.
+Lay the third and fourth tiers of blocks on top in a similar staggered fashion.
+Do not add adhesive to the top of the fourth tier.